 If this "pinching" or swelling is not normal for your boyfriend, then several conditions could be causing these symptoms including:

-- Spermatic cyst— a benign (harmless) cyst which develops next to the epididymis near the top of the testicle.
+- Spermatic cyst — a benign (harmless) cyst which develops next to the epididymis near the top of the testicle.

-- Hydrocele— a collection of fluid around the testicle.
+- Hydrocele — a collection of fluid around the testicle.
 Hydroceles are a common cause of scrotal swelling (most often in older men) and may accumulate around one or both testicles.

-- Epididymitis— an infection in the tubular coil (the epididymis) that collects sperm from the testes.
+- Epididymitis — an infection in the tubular coil (the epididymis) that collects sperm from the testes.
 This infection causes fever, swelling and pain in the top and rear of the scrotum.
 The pain develops gradually over several hours/days and becomes severe.

-- Orchitis— inflammation of the testicle which is often due to a bacterial infection or the mumps virus.
+- Orchitis — inflammation of the testicle which is often due to a bacterial infection or the mumps virus.
 Symptoms included swelling and pain along with a feeling of added weight in the scrotum.
 Orchitis can permanently damage one or both testicles resulting in diminished size of the testicle and possibly infertility.

-- Varicose veins— cause painless swelling (the area feels like a bag of worms).
+- Varicose veins — cause painless swelling (the area feels like a bag of worms).
 Varicose veins aren't harmful for the man’s health, but they could contribute to infertility.

-- Cancer of the testicle (among other conditions)could also cause these symptoms.
+- Cancer of the testicle (among other conditions) could also cause these symptoms.

 As you can see, some of these conditions can cause infertility and other permanent damage.
-So if your boyfriend has any concerns whatsoever, he may want to see his primary health care provider or a urologist to check it out.
+So if your boyfriend has any concerns whatsoever, he may want to see a health care provider or a urologist to check it out.
 It may be worth making the visit just for his peace of mind.
 Hope this helps!Alice!